-35 (2) The use of centralised infrastructure is compulsory for the providers of airport services and selfservice handling.
+(2) The use of centralised infrastructure is compulsory for the providers of airport services and self-service handling.

-(3) The management of centralised infrastructure shall be transparent, objective and non discriminatory and shall not hinder the access of providers of airport services and selfservice handling providers.
+Self-service handling by airport users (3) The management of centralised infrastructure shall be transparent, objective and non discriminatory and shall not hinder the access of providers of airport services and selfservice handling providers.

-Access to airport infrastructure and space

-- 102. (1) A provider of airport services and an airport user 5 providing selfservice handling shall have access to airport infrastructure installations, including the centralised infrastructure, to the extent necessary for them to carry out their activities. - (2) The space available for providing airport services shall be divided among various, providers of airport services and selfservices 10 providers including new entrants, to the extent necessary for them to provide the airport services and to allow fair and effective competition.
+Access to airport infrastructure and space 102.
+(1) A provider of airport services and an airport user providing self-service handling shall have access to airport infrastructure installations, including the centralised infrastructure, to the extent necessary for them to carry out their activities.

+(2) The space available for providing airport services shall be divided among various providers of airport services and self-services providers including new entrants, to the extent necessary for them to provide the airport services and to allow fair and effective competition.

-Constraint of available space or capacity for airport services
+Constraint of available space or capacity for airport services 103.
+(1) If an airport has specific constraints relating to available space or capacity arising in particular from congestion or area utilisation, the Authority may by instrument in writing-

-- 103. (1) If an airport has specific constraints relating to available space or capacity arising in particular from congestion or 15 area utilisation, the Authority may by instrument in writing- - (a) limit the number of providers for one or more categories of airport services; - (b) approve the provision of one or more airport services to a single provider of the airport services; 20 - (c) restrict selfprovision of services to a limited number of airport users in one or more categories of airport services; or - (d) ban or reverse selfprovision of airport services in one or more categories of airport services. - (2) The Authority shall, when limiting, approving, banning, reversing or restricting the provision of airport services, in accordance with subsection (1), in writing- - (a) specify the category of airport services and specific constraints which justify the limitation, approval, banning, 30 reversing or restriction; and - (b) attach to the written instrument, a plan of the appropriate measures to overcome the constraints related to available space. - (3) Any limitation, ban, reversal or restriction, referred to in subsection (1) shall not exceed a period of three years, except in exceptional circumstances where the measures included in a plan as provided under subsection (2) have not been realised.
+- (a) limit the number of providers for one or more categories of airport services; - (b) approve the provision of one or more airport services to a single provider of the airport services; - (c) restrict self-provision of services to a limited number of airport users in one or more categories of airport services; or - (d) ban or reverse self-provision of airport services in one or more categories of airport services.

-[No.
+(2) The Authority shall, when limiting, approving, banning, reversing or restricting the provision of airport services, in accordance with subsection (1), in writing-

+- (a) specify the category of airport services and specific constraints which justify the limitation, approval, banning, reversing or restriction; and - (b) attach to the written instrument, a plan of the appropriate measures to overcome the constraints related to available space.

+(3) Any limitation, ban, reversal or restriction, referred to in subsection (1) shall not exceed a period of three years, except in exceptional circumstances where the measures included in a plan as provided under subsection (2) have not been realised.

+(4) Where the Authority extends the period in accordance with subsection (3) the period shall not exceed two years subject to the procedure stipulated in this section.

-104. (1) Subject to subsection (2), and (3), an airport operator 5 shall establish and implement selection procedures for providers of airport services at the airport.
+104. (1) Subject to subsection (2), and (3), an airport operator shall establish and implement selection procedures for providers of airport services at the airport.